 No blankets, shawls, scarves, or hoodies are to be worn in the zendo.
 Only people whose duties require it should wear a watch during formal zazen.

-During sesshin many people are prone to dehydration.
-For this reason it is important that everyone drink plenty of liquids.
 The water table near the zendo may be used throughout the day.
 Use the cup marked with your zendo seat number.

 If you feel faint during zazen, put your head down between your knees.

 Do not open or close windows in the zendo, chair zendo, or dining room.
 Do not loiter outside the zendo, on the stairs, or elsewhere.
 Do not read posted sesshin rosters or schedules unless you need to.